-This healthier lamb chilli curry recipe will have your taste buds simply tingling in delight as they experience first, the tender marinated lamb then second, the rich chilli sauce.
-For those who like a good bit of heat to their curries.
-This one is for you!
+Lamb chilli curry recipe is an easy Indian curry that will have your taste buds simply tingling in delight as they experience first, the tender marinated lamb then second, the rich chilli sauce.

 This lamb chilli curry recipe is quite hot, but you can reduce the quantities of the chilli ingredients if required, and it will still be really tasty!